the fp is food-and-drink

 Belarus Food and Drink

-Belarusian cuisine has evolved from the days where the humble potatoes formed the basis for all dishes.
-However it still shares many similarities with other Eastern and Northern European countries, being closest to Lithuanian cuisine with a strong Polish influence.
-Meals are largely based on meat and vegetables, and gastronomy is still influenced by the countries of Soviet days past, a period which saw a number of Belarusian culinary traditions being lost.
-Increasingly, your average Belarussian will take a greater interest in Italian or Chinese cuisine than in their own culinary traditions.
+Belarusian cuisine has evolved unrecognisably from the days where the humble potato formed the basis of every dish.
+Though it has modernised, it still shares many similarities with other Eastern and Northern European countries - the closest counterpart being Lithuanian cuisine, and also possesses some strong Polish influences.
+Meals are largely based on a balance of meat and vegetables, and gastronomy is still influenced by the countries of Soviet days past, a period which saw a number of Belarusian culinary traditions being lost.
+Increasingly, your average Belarusian will take a greater interest in Italian or Chinese cuisine than in their own culinary traditions.

-• Belarusian borshch (soup made with beetroot, served hot and with sour cream).
+• Belarusian borscht (soup made with beetroot, served hot and with sour cream).

 • Hribnoy sup (delicious mushroom and barley soup).